ArnoVanbrussel/SemNor/Business Intelligence & Datawarehouse/Business Intelligence & Datawarehouse.md

 ### 2.3.3 Data Mart
 - Data mart is a smaller version of the Data Warehouse which deals with a single subject area.
 - Since Data marts focus on one area, they collect data from a limited number of sources
-- The time taken to build a Data Mart is very less compared to the time taken to build a Data Warehouse
+- The time it takes to build a Data Mart is less compared to the time taken to build a Data Warehouse
 ![[Pasted image 20240918113206.png|450]]![[Pasted image 20240918113214.png|250]]
 ### 2.3.4 Top-Down Architecture
 ![[Pasted image 20240918113410.png]]